tinacms/tina.io/content/docs/advanced-features/custom-fields.md

 Where component can be a [custom component](#adding-a-custom-field) or a built in component.
 [See here](#list-of-field-components) for a full list of custom components.

-It is considered a good practiced to have your plugins in a separate file, this allows the plugin to be lazy loaded only when the CMS is enabled.
-This way it does not effect your production bundle.
+It is considered a good practice to have your plugins in a separate file, this allows the plugin to be lazy-loaded only when the CMS is enabled.
+This way it does not affect your production bundle.

 ```tsx
 // ./plugins.tsx